 A single channel can be switched between mono and stereo mode.
 The mode is set in the channel settings.
-Hardware Outputs are always stereo.

 Channel name.
 The name field is the preferred place to select a channel by a mouse click.
 A double click opens a dialog to assign a different name.
-The original name will be shown when activating the option O-Names in the View Options.
+The original name will be shown when activating the option Names in the View Options.